 In this program, students focus on building "server-side" applications.
 They learn to write Ruby, leverage the Ruby on Rails framework, and work with SQL databases.

-Most people attend a Try Coding event to help them decide between the Front-End and Back-End program.
+Most people attend a Try Coding event to help them decide between the Front End and Back End programs.

-Cohorts for both programs begin approximately every 7 weeks.
+Cohorts for both full-time programs begin approximately every 7 weeks.
 We suggest applying sooner rather than later to ensure you get a spot in the cohort of your choice.
-Space is limited so we can maintain an ideal instructor to student ratio and some cohorts fill up before the enrollment deadline!
+Space is limited so that we can maintain an ideal instructor-to-student ratio, and some cohorts fill up before the suggested application deadline!